Polish court suspends approval of Orlen's Polska Press takeover - ombudsman | Law-Order

 The planned takeover has been criticised by opposition political parties, which have said it was part of a wider effort by the ruling Law and Justice (PiS) party to take more control over the media.
-PKN Orlen has said the deal is a business transaction.
+PKN Orlen has said the deal is purely a business transaction.
+The human rights ombudsman, a vocal critic of Poland's ruling nationalists Law and Justice (PiS), had appealed to the Court of Competition and Consumer Protection in Warsaw in February regarding the approval of the deal by antitrust regulator UOKiK.

+"The Ombudsman for Human Rights filed a motion - directly to the court - to suspend the execution of the decision...
+It was this application that was accepted by the court," his office said in a statement.
+When approving the deal, UOKiK had said that it would not affect competition in the press publishing market in Poland.

+It said that while it had received expressions of concern about the potential impact on freedom of speech, it could only base its decisions on competition.
+PKN announced its plans to buy Polska Press, owned by Germany's Verlagsgruppe Passau, in December.
+The media group publishes 20 regional dailies, about 100 local weeklies, several magazines and Naszemiasto.pl, a free city newspaper, according to its website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)